-Such was the case a few years back when Ty Stromquist of Norfolk and his dad, Alan Stromquist of Oakland, invited me to ice fish with them on a northeastern Nebraska farm pond.
+Such was the case several years back when Ty Stromquist of Norfolk and his dad, Alan Stromquist of Oakland, invited me to ice fish with them on a northeastern Nebraska farm pond.
 Here’s what I learned from them.

 Safety first: Drill test holes out to where you want to ice fish about every 20 to 30 feet or so and then follow them back to shore in the same direction when you are finished for the day.
-Some places may have currents or springs causing the ice to be thin, so be vigilant.
+Some places may have currents or springs causing the ice to be thin, and snow cover can insulate weak ice, so be vigilant.
 Make sure you have at least 4 inches of hard, clear ice to support you.
 Don’t forget to wear ice cleats or ice creepers to avoid slipping and falling.